PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 Licking her hands clean she wondered if the mangled latch could be bent back into shape.
 But then shadows of anxiety arrived as she remembered how others would react.

-Now aware of her family behind the door defensive instincts pulled her back: stay unnoticed, be invisible: don’t change the latch.
+Now aware of her family behind the door, defensive instincts pulled her back: stay unnoticed, be invisible: don’t change the latch.
 Tom closed her mind, stiffened her muscles and pulled the heavy door open.

 Inside the smell of baked apple was overpowering.
 The heavy door slammed shut behind her.
 In the thick air, for a second, Tom was sick of apples.
 But the feeling quickly passed.
 She chastised herself for the obvious: the apple being a life saver.
 Besides, the pips in her pocket could be interesting.